 The company has operations in a number of countries that we consider to be governed by oppressive regimes.
-These include: China, Colombia, Philippines, Venezuela, Thailand, Colombia, India, Vietnam and Russia.
+These include China, Colombia, India, Israel, Nigeria, Pakistan, Philippines, Russia, Saudi Arabia, Thailand, Venezuela, and Vietnam.

-It scores a worst rating for supply chain management.
+The company also scores a worst for our supply chain management rating.

-In October 2017 Ethical Consumer searched the L'Oreal website for a policy on toxic chemicals such as parabens, triclosan and phthalates.
+In March 2019 Ethical Consumer searched the L'Oreal website for a policy on toxic chemicals such as parabens, triclosan and phthalates.

-Given the risk that toxic chemicals pose, we'd expect any company operating in this sector to have a policy that covers at least parabens and phthalates, and pledges to either eliminate their use outright or have a roadmap for them phasing out over a quantified period of time.
+Given the risk that toxic chemicals pose, we'd expect any company operating in this sector to have a policy that covers at least parabens and phthalates, and pledges to either eliminate their use outright or a roadmap for them phasing out over a quantified period of time.
 A strong policy would have dated targets for ending their use.

-What we found on L'Oreal's website were vague statements on toxics but had no clear policy on phasing out any of these chemicals.
-Therefore it received a worst rating on toxics.
+What we found on L'Oreal's website were vague statements on toxics without any clear policy on the phase out any of these chemicals.
+Therefore it received our worst rating on toxics.

-L'Oreal receives a worst rating for animal testing because it sells products in China where it is required by regulatory authorities to carry out animal tests for finished cosmetics products before they were placed on their market.
+L'Oreal received our worst rating for animal testing because it continues to sell products in China where it is required by regulatory authorities to test on animals for finished cosmetics products.